 Someone Borrowed My Car and Got In an Accident

-In an at-fault driver situation, the only way to get coverage on the vehicle is by the owner of the vehicle’s insurance policy.
+In an at-fault driver situation, the only way to get coverage on the vehicle is through the vehicle owner’s insurance policy.
 If the policy does not have collision coverage listed, no coverage is available.
 The vehicle’s deductible applies.
 It is between the vehicle owner and the at-fault driver to decide who will pay the deductible, but the owner of the vehicle is ultimately on the hook for the full amount.
 Either way, the deductible will have to be paid in order to get the vehicle repaired.

-The owner of the vehicle’s insurance policy will provide liability coverage, too.
+The vehicle owner’s insurance policy provides liability coverage, too.
 Depending on the degree of the accident, the vehicle’s liability may not be enough to cover the damages.
 In that case, the driver’s car insurance policy can pick up additional liability if the limits are higher than what were on the vehicle driven in the accident.

-Not only was the driver of your vehicle at-fault in an accident, but they got a traffic ticket, too!
-Thankfully, any driving violations received by the other driver will not affect the owner of the vehicle’s insurance policy or rates.
-Traffic violations go directly onto the driver’s license and record of the driver.
+Not only was the driver of your vehicle at fault in an accident, but they got a traffic ticket, too!
+Thankfully, any driving violations received by the other driver will not affect the vehicle owner’s insurance policy or rates.
+Traffic violations go directly onto a driver’s license and record.
 Consequently, the at-fault driver’s car insurance rate could go up because of the ticket.

 An accident under these circumstances is always bad.
 The driver feels bad and the car owner can’t help but feel irritated.
-Not only are you inconvenienced by the fact that your own a car needing repairs, but potential surcharges could leave you paying for lending your car out for years to come.
-Consider the risk the next time you think about loaning your car out.
+Not only are you inconvenienced by the fact that your car needs repairs, but potential surcharges could leave you paying for lending out your car for years to come.
+Consider the risk the next time you think about loaning your car.
 Is the driver often distracted and going on a long trip?
-Or, are you loaning your vehicle out to a responsible driver with a good driving record for a short period of time?
+Or, are you loaning your vehicle to a responsible driver with a good driving record for a short period of time?